powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/02-Reusable-Components/07-PowerhouseDesignSystem.md

 # Using the Powerhouse Design System

 The Powerhouse Design System provides a collection of pre-built, reusable UI components designed for consistency and efficiency across Powerhouse applications and editors.
 Think of it as a toolkit of standard UI elements like buttons, inputs, and checkboxes.
+Many of these components can be based on a scalar

 ## Exploring Components with Storybook